I've been on a real breakfast kick lately. I love breakfast. I'd eat it all day if I could.

 - 1 teaspoon vanilla extract

-- Mix together the flours, baking powder, baking soda, sugar, cinnamon and salt together.
+- Mix together the flours, sugar, cinnamon, and salt together.
 Set aside.

-- In a small bowl, mix together the eggs, buttermilk, butter, and vanilla together.
+- In a small bowl, mix together the eggs, milk, butter, and vanilla together.

 - Add the wet ingredients to the dry and mix well.